ameos/ameos_scim/README.md

 Add the static template SCIM Configuration.

-Edit the plugin.tx_scim.pid constant with the ID of the storage folder containing frontend users.
+Edit the plugin.tx_ameosscim.pid constant with the ID of the storage folder containing frontend users.

 ### Extension Settings